The American Bahá’í/Volume 22/Issue 11 Special/Text

 Through close cooperation with the authorized planners of the Congress the physical safety of the friends will be better ensured, our power to negotiate for the best prices increased, and our public image greatly enhanced.

-“Let all the friends,” wrote the House of Justice, “every man, woman and youth”—demonstrate through the high quality of their inner life and private character, the unified spirit of their association one with another, the rectitude of their conduct in relation to all, and the excellence of their achievements, that they belong to a truly enlightened and exemplary community; that their Best Beloved, whose
+"Let all the friends," wrote the House of Justice, "—every man, woman and youth"—demonstrate through the high quality of their inner life and private character, the unified spirit of their association one with another, the rectitude of their conduct in relation to all, and the excellence of their achievements, that they belong to a truly enlightened and exemplary community; that their Best Beloved, whose Ascension they will commemorate, had not suffered His life on earth in vain."

-The first Baha’i World Congress, held in London in 1963, marked at once the end of the Ten Year Crusade and the Centenary of the Declaration of Baha’u’llah.
-That “Most Great Jubilee” also followed by less than a week the formation of the Universal House of Justice, the supreme administrative institution of the Baha’i world.
+The first Bahá’í World Congress, held in London in 1963, marked at once the end of the Ten Year Crusade and the Centenary of the Declaration of Bahá’u’lláh.
+That "Most Great Jubilee" also followed by less than a week the formation of the Universal House of Justice, the supreme administrative institution of the Bahá’í world.

 Coming on the heels of extraordinary victories in teaching and development, the first World Congress established in the eyes of the believers themselves that they were a truly global community.

-In like manner, the second Baha’i World Congress and the activities related to it will proclaim to all humanity that a new world religion has been firmly established—a movement that stands alone in its capacity to address the needs of the present age.
+In like manner, the second Bahá’í World Congress and the activities related to it will proclaim to all humanity that a new world religion has been firmly established—a movement that stands alone in its capacity to address the needs of the present age.

 We cannot afford to underestimate the importance of this stage in history.
-We stand at the juncture of the age of prophecy and the age of fulfillment, and are moving closer to the time that will witness the “coming of age of the entire human race.”
-The Holy Year 1992 marks a milestone, and perhaps a turning point, in the process of world transformation initiated by Baha’u’Ilah, a process that will be sustained to its full fruition through the power of His holy Covenant.
+We stand at the juncture of the age of prophecy and the age of fulfillment, and are moving closer to the time that will witness the "coming of age of the entire human race."

 The rest of humanity is struggling for unity, yet its plight is becoming more and more desperate.
-In 1992 the Baha’is have a unique chance to offer “a signal of hope to those who despair.”
-As we prepare ourselves for this wonderful year, let us look forward to the fulfillment, at least in part, of the words of our beloved “Abdu’l-Baha:
+In 1992 the Bahá’ís have a unique chance to offer "a signal of hope to those who despair."
+As we prepare ourselves for this wonderful year, let us look forward to the fulfillment, at least in part, of the words of our beloved ‘Abdu’l-Bahá:

 "Deliver my greeting and praise and my abundant longings to my beloved ones in that city [New York] which hath become the City of the Covenant, and the town of the love of God.
 The signs thereof will surely appear as the sun at midday."